-The coronavirus (COVID-19) pandemic changed the Victorian landscape and impacted the services we delivered in 2019-20.
+The COVID-19 pandemic continued to impact the services we delivered in 2020–21.

-Some of our performance measures, which are demand-driven and vary across business activity levels, decreased accordingly.
-We focused our efforts to provide services which were crucial to Victorians during the crisis and protected the rights of vulnerable groups during a time of upheaval.
+Some of our performance measures, which are demand-driven and vary across business activity levels, decreased or increased accordingly.
+We continued to focus our efforts on providing the services Victorians most needed from us during this time and protecting the rights of vulnerable groups to ensure fair and safe treatment.

-We continued to deliver thousands of licensing and registration services and, where required, compliance and enforcement activities.
+We continued to deliver thousands of licensing and registration services to Victorian businesses and community organisations and, where required, compliance and enforcement activities.

-We are proud to have mobilised quickly and efficiently to provide Victorians with the necessary support and protections required during our time of crisis.
+We are proud to have played an important role in providing Victorians with necessary supports and protections required during such a challenging year.

 Outputs are those goods and services provided to government by departments, agencies and statutory bodies, and through funding provided to others, such as community agencies.

-For more information on our performance against targets for output measures, see page 9 of the Annual Report 2019-20 (PDF, 781KB).
+For more information on our performance against targets for output measures, see page 10 of the Annual Report 2020-21 (PDF, 700KB).